 3 Keys of Family Leadership

-Happy Thanksgiving!
-Immediately after the holiday, I will be headed to Pittsburgh to play the Steelers.
 It is a true blessing to play in the NFL; however, one of the hardest parts is traveling away from my family.
-Several months ago, we went to West Virginia for training camp.
+Several years ago when I was playing for the New Orleans Saints, we went to West Virginia for training camp.
 We stayed at The Greenbrier resort.
 During the Cold War, it had an underground bunker for government officials in the event of nuclear war.
 Above ground, it has hosted 26 Presidents, the PGA Tour, and won multiple awards, including the coveted AAA Five Diamond Award.

 “Suppose you are an outfielder.
 Your team is ahead by one run in the bottom of the 9th.
 If you are hoping the batter does not hit the ball your way, you will never amount to anything.
 You MUST WANT the ball.”
 There are times I read about the amazing things people did in Scripture with God’s power.
 I have a tendency of elevating them as superheroes when they were actually terrified at the missions they were given.
 We all have fear and even the most confident people have self-doubt.
 Sometimes we may doubt we can be faithful husbands, loving fathers, and men of honor.
 However, I believe God made us to be courageous.
 With His power and guidance, we can be confident in our abilities as husbands and fathers.